concord-consortium/lara-interactive-api/docs/implementing-interactive.md

  - **linkedState [optional]** - JSON that has been saved by the linked interactive.
 If no state has been saved this will be falsy.
  - **interactiveStateUrl [optional]** - Fully qualified URL to access the interactive state externally.
 See [Accessing Interactive State with HTTP](#accessing-interactive-state-with-http) for more information.
  - **collaboratorUrls [optional]** - Fully qualified URL to access the interactive state of each collaborator working with the current student.
 These URLs can be used to save a copy of the work into each collaborator's interactive state.
  - **classInfoUrl** - URL to request more information about the class of the student that is running the interactive.
-TODO: what happens when run without a class, what info is returned by this URL, what about authorization for this URL?
+When run as a student in the portal this URL is of form: `https://learn.staging.concord.org/api/v1/classes/[class_id]` it provides information about the teachers and students of the class.
+As well as a class_hash that can be used to store info about the class in a external system (like Firebase).
+The URL is protected by cookie based authentication. withCredentials should be used to access it.
+TODO: what happens when the activity is run without a class?
+For example when it is run anonymously.
  - **interactive** - The value of this is
 ```
    {id: [id of interactive in LARA], name: [name of interactive in LARA]}